TribeCTF/TribeCTF-site/content/registration.md

 ### $ Eligibility

 - Open to all William & Mary students
-- Limited spots available for external participants, must be a student with a valid (`.edu`) email address
+- Open to external participants, must be a student with a valid (`.edu`) email address
 - Open to undergraduate, graduate as well K-12 students
 - Open to participants from any background (non-CS too!)